Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_sub_panel.md

 ![StabTrimInd](../../img/StabTrimInd.jpg)

 Provides current stabilator trim setting in units (trim switch actuation) of trim.
+For Takeoff the trim should be between 1-3 units nose down.

 ## Landing/Taxi Lights Switch

 ![LndTxLt](../../img/LndTxLt.jpg)

 Control the external Landing and Taxi lamps.
 Left main gear must be down and locked for the switch to function.
+Lights are turned off automatically when the gear is turned in.

 ## External Stores Emergency Release

 ![EmerRel](../../img/EmerRel.jpg)

-Also called the "panic button", the External Stores Emergency Release will immediately perform separation of all jettison-able stores, without air to air weapons or special weapons.
+Also called the "panic button", the External Stores Emergency Release will immediately perform separation of all jettison-able stores, without air-to-air weapons or special weapons.
 The actuation of the button will show a yellow ring around the button position, which is the indicator for the pilot that it has been used.